Exercise for osteoporosis

 Perform 3 to 5 short sets (4-8 repetitions) with increasing loads (10% to 30% of your body weight).
 For an additional stimulus make the step higher.

 Overhead medicine ball slams incorporate many muscles throughout your body.
-When you attempt to slam the ball really hard it actually causes you to jump a bit from the ground.
+When you attempt to slam the ball hard it causes you to jump a bit from the ground.
 The strong muscle contractions and force through the ground are ideal for bone building.
 Do 3 to 5 sets of 4 to 5 repetitions daily.
 Start with a light-weight ball (around 2 pounds) but progress up to 8 or 10 pounds with practice.
 For safety, stand near a wall or chair just in case you become unbalanced.

 Your Physical Therapist Will Help You Develop the Best Exercise Program

-Spend a good 6 to 8 weeks getting stronger with the strength training exercises we recommend.
+Spend 6 to 8 weeks getting stronger with the strength training exercises we recommend.
 Then start to add in these 4 impact exercises.
 Combining weight-bearing strength training with impact exercises is your best medicine for osteoporosis.